bernardo-heberle/aarhus_tnu_nanopore_analysis/README.md

   https://drive.google.com/drive/folders/1cElMLgfCq_6pnn4O0P0AomFrAS0E8C_s?usp=drive_link\

-  Notice that the powerpoints contain a lot of animations, so you may need to see it in presentation mode and click through the animations to see all of the pictures.
+  Notice that the powerpoints contain a lot of animations, so you may need to see it in presentation mode and click through the animations to see all of the figures.
   Feel free to use any slides for your own presentations/projects.

 ##